brandnewpeterson/HQ_AndroidTest1/README.md

 The downloads occur on separate threads and you'll see them asyncronously appear in the standard internal app directory (accessed with the 'getFilesDir()' method).

-This mechanisms seemed the fastest and most reliable, and didn't require any 3rd party libraries.
-It would also be back-compatible with very old Android verions.
+This mechanism seemed the fastest and most reliable, and didn't require any 3rd party libraries.
+It would also be back-compatible with old Android verions.

 *Maintanability*